empiricalhq/atomic/README.md

 ```

 Scan the QR code displayed in your terminal using Expo Go.
 The app will compile
 and deploy to your device.
-Expo Go provides hot reloading - press <kbd>r</kbd>
+Expo Go provides hot reloading: press <kbd>r</kbd> in
-in the terminal to force refresh during development.
+the terminal to force refresh during development.

 ## Architecture principles